EFRAG VSME Template Guide: What UK SMEs Need to Know

 If you can pull together your energy bills, HR records, and policy documents, you can complete the Basic Module.
 No specialist tools required.

-The Narrative module is where two SMEs in the same sector can look very different.
-A manufacturer and a professional services firm will have entirely different material topics, different risks, and different actions.
+This is where two SMEs in the same sector can look very different.
+A manufacturer and a professional services firm will have entirely different material topics, risks, and actions.
 That is expected.
+Most UK SMEs will not be asked for the full Comprehensive Module in initial questionnaires — customers typically start with the Basic Module and request additional Comprehensive disclosures only where their specific reporting requires it.

 How UK SMEs can use the VSME template alongside questionnaire responses